Casimir Pulaski: Northern front

 Franklin was impressed by Pulaski, and wrote of him: "Count Pulaski of Poland, an officer famous throughout Europe for his bravery and conduct in defence of the liberties of his country against the three great invading powers of Russia, Austria and Prussia ... may be highly useful to our service."
-He subsequently recommended that General George Washington accept Pulaski as a volunteer in the Continental Army cavalry and said that Pulaski "was renowned throughout Europe for the courage and bravery he displayed in defense of his country's freedom."
+He subsequently recommended that General George Washington accept Pulaski as a volunteer in the Continental Army cavalry.
 Pulaski departed France from Nantes in June, and arrived in Marblehead, Massachusetts, near Boston, on July 23, 1777.
 After his arrival, Pulaski wrote to Washington, "I came here, where freedom is being defended, to serve it, and to live or die for it."

 On August 20, he met Washington in his headquarters in Neshaminy Falls, outside Philadelphia.
 He showed off riding stunts, and argued for the superiority of cavalry over infantry.
 Because Washington was unable to grant him an officer rank, Pulaski spent the next few months traveling between Washington and the United States Congress in Philadelphia, awaiting his appointment.
 His first military engagement against the British occurred before he received it, on September 11, 1777, at the Battle of Brandywine.

 When the Continental Army troops began to yield, he reconnoitered with Washington's bodyguard of about 30 men, and reported that the enemy were endeavoring to cut off the line of retreat.
 Washington ordered him to collect as many as possible of the scattered troops who came his way and employ them according to his discretion to secure the retreat of the army.
 His subsequent charge averted a disastrous defeat of the Continental Army cavalry, earning him fame in America and saving the life of George Washington.

 As a result, on September 15, 1777, on the orders of Congress, Washington commissioned Pulaski a brigadier general in the Continental Army cavalry.
-At that point, the cavalry was only a few hundred men strong organized into four regiments.
+At that point, the cavalry was only a few hundred men strong organised into four regiments.
 These men were scattered among numerous infantry formations, and used primarily for scouting duties.
 Pulaski immediately began work on reforming the cavalry, and wrote the first regulations for the formation.